he-yang/Excel-to-JSON/source/privacy.md

 ### What Data is NOT Collected by Cloudflare Web Analytics?
 - Cloudflare does not use cookies or track individual users across websites.
 - No personal or identifiable information (PII) is collected.
-- No data from your Excel files is shared with Cloudflare or any other third party.
+- No data from your Excel/WPS files is shared with Cloudflare or any other third party.

 For more information about Cloudflare Web Analytics and their privacy practices, please visit [Cloudflare's Privacy Policy](https://www.cloudflare.com/privacypolicy/).